scalawithcats/scala-with-cats/src/pages/case-studies/validation/check.md

 }
 ```

-Let's test the behavior we get.
+Let's test the behaviour we get.
 First we'll setup some checks:

 ```tut:book:silent